laurenminer/trackAnalyze/README.md

+## trackAnalyze
-## The trackAnalyze Package processes a set of linkedTracks.mat files and reports back analyzed speed and roaming/dwelling state information.
+The trackAnalyze Package processes a set of linkedTracks.mat files and reports back analyzed speed and roaming/dwelling state information.
+Note: the transition and emission matricies used in the Hidden Markov Model are pre-set based on Flavell 2013.

 # Prepare your data
 To prepare your data for analysis, put all the linkedTracks files for a given condtion in a folder with nothing else.
 The name of this folder will be the condition name displayed on graphs.
 If you have single condition, you can use the singleBatch_trackAnalyze script.
 Navigate to that folder when you are prompted.